andrew-hamlin-sp/jira_reporting_scripts/README.md

 >
 > `$ pip install --user setuptools`

 The usage interface has changed.
 Command names are now full words.
-Global options, such as `-o outfile`, precede the command names.
+Global output options, such as `-o outfile`, follow the command names.

 > For example, the summary command `s` is now `summary` as shown here:
 >
-> `$ qjira -o summary-iiqcb.csv summary -f 7.3 IIQCB`
+> `$ qjira summary -o summary-iiqcb.csv -f 7.3 IIQCB`

 ## New Features